jonasforlot/JoStomp/README.md

 Disconnect external power supply first!
 The FTDI adaptor will provide power.

-Hook up the FTDI adaptor to the Arduino board, select "Arduino Pro or Pro Mini" in your Arduino IDE, load the code, compile and upload.
+Hook up the FTDI adaptor to the Arduino board, select "Arduino Pro or Pro Mini" in your Arduino IDE, load the code, compile, upload ... and enjoy !

 ![testsoudures](images/testsoudure.jpg)

-Enjoy !!!